 In Perfumery

 Ambrettolide is a base note in fragrance compositions, giving depth and lasting power.
 It works alongside floral notes, improving their softness and adding a warm, enveloping quality.
-It complements woody and oriental accords, enriching the overall scent profile with its musky sweetness.
+It complements woody and amber accords, enriching the overall scent profile with its musky sweetness.